absynce/elm-vs-typescript/README.md

 This error message isn't particularly useful, but, hey, at least it had an error.

+#### Modeling complex data

+Both [Elm](https://guide.elm-lang.org/types/union_types.html) and [TypeScript](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions) have examples of how to model data using union types.

+##### Elm

+Elm union types provide a simple way to model complex, odd-shaped data with a clear way to use it.

+Let's take the concept of loading data to display on a web page.

+This concept is [introduced into Elm as RemoteData](http://package.elm-lang.org/packages/krisajenkins/remotedata/latest) by Kris A. Jenkins.
+Jeremy Fairbanks explains this concept and it's usefulness in ["Solving the Boolean Identity Crisis"](https://www.youtube.com/watch?v=6TDKHGtAxeg) much better than I can.

 #### Summary on union types

+Elm union types are a simple, yet powerful tool to model complex data and ensure all cases are always handled.

 TypeScript has a harder time trying to convey the usefulness of union types because it is married to JavaScript.